A phase-field approach to model evaporation from porous media: Modeling and upscaling

 For homogenization of two-phase flow in porous media, some choices must be made regarding the interaction between the flow and the evolving fluid-fluid interface to separate the scales.
 Possible approaches are to decouple the flow problem from the rest of the model by either applying a drift-approach as done in Ref. \cite{Schmuck2013}, or by taking advantage of the difference in time scales through scaling time with $\varepsilon$ as considered in Refs. \cite{Daly2015}, \cite{Metzger2021}, and \cite{Picchi2018} for different geometric settings and assumptions on flow regimes.
 In the latter approach, a Darcy-like law is obtained only when the fluid-fluid interface moves very slowly due to the flow.

 Upscaling a sharp-interface formulation with an evolving boundary can be tedious as the evolving boundary needs an asymptotic expansion.
 In addition to this the time-dependent domains must also be accounted for when integrating in the pore scale.
-Although the transmission conditions at the evolving boundary need special attention, it has been successfully performed in various studies, see Refs. \cite{Bringedal2015,Bringedal2016b,Bringedal2016a,vanNoorden2009b} and \cite{vanNoorden2009a}.
+Although the transmission conditions on the evolving boundary need special attention, it has been successfully performed in various studies, see Refs. \cite{Bringedal2015,Bringedal2016b,Bringedal2016a,vanNoorden2009b} and \cite{vanNoorden2009a}.
 Redeker \emph{et al.} \cite{Redeker2016} and Bringedal \emph{et al.} \cite{Bringedal2020}, showed that upscaling a phase-field formulation is more straightforward, since the domain of interest is stationary and the transmission conditions are already incorporated in the phase-field model equations.
 One may note that the phase field must also be expanded in terms of the scale separator $\varepsilon$, hence a choice must be made regarding how large the diffuse interface width is compared to the length scale at the pore scale.